Chart Color Schemes

 Keilor's health metrics closely align with national benchmarks.

-Common health conditions are seen across both young and old age cohorts at a fairly standard level.
-The rate of private health cover is exceptionally high at approximately 59% of the total population (5,122 people).
-The most common medical conditions in the area are arthritis and asthma, impacting 9.2 and 7.1% of residents respectively.
-A total of 68.3% of residents declare themselves completely clear of medical ailments, compared to 70.1% across Greater Melbourne.
-As of June 20XX (the exact year is not specified), 26.6% of Keilor's residents are aged 65 and over (2,317 people), which is higher than the 21.9% in Greater Melbourne.
-Health outcomes among seniors in Keilor are above average, performing even better than the general population in health metrics.
+Common health conditions are seen at a standard level across both young and old age cohorts.
+Private health cover is exceptionally high, with approximately 59% of the total population (5,122 people) having it.
+The most common medical conditions are arthritis and asthma, impacting 9.2 and 7.1% of residents respectively.
+68.3% of residents declare themselves completely clear of medical ailments, compared to 70.1% across Greater Melbourne.
+As of the last data collection in June 20XX, 26.6% of residents are aged 65 and over (2,317 people), which is higher than the 21.9% in Greater Melbourne.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health